adartalmdrstalhdhky-max/adlukk-education-app/README.md

 - Build a **complete school system** (manager, teachers, classes, students).
 - Provide **all Yemeni curricula** (Grades 1–12).
 - Work **offline-first** for rural villages.
-- Include a built-in **AI learning assistant** using ChatGPT-style models.
+- Include a built-in **AI learning assistant** using -style models.
 - Provide school analytics, progress tracking, exams, and certificates.
 - Make the app expandable globally in the future.